edalonzoh90/CSharpFundamentals/FAQ/Docker.md

 - Containerization
     - This helps developers to deploy multiple applications using the same operating system on a single virtual machine or server.
     - Containers ensure isolated environment/ user spaces are provided for running the applications.
 Any changes done within the container do not reflect on the host or other containers of the same host.
     - Containers form abstraction of the application layer which means that each container constitutes a different application.

+**7. Differentiate between COPY and ADD**
+COPY provides just the basic support of copying local files into the container whereas ADD provides additional features like remote URL and tar extraction support.

+**8. Differences between a Image and Layer**
+Image is built up from a series of layers of instructions.
+An image corresponds to the container and is used for speedy operation due to the caching mechanism of each step.

+Layer corresponds to an instruction of the image’s Dockerfile.
+The layer is also an image but it is the image of the instructions run.